jannis-kiriasis/digibooking/README.md

 ### Others
 12. **Custom 404 page**
-    A custom 404 page asks to visitors what page they were looking for.
+    A custom 404 page asks visitors what page they were looking for.

     ![Custom 404 page](./README-files/404-page.png)